Boavista F.C.: Downfall and return (2008–present)

 In June 2008, Boavista was sentenced to relegation for its part in the Apito Dourado (Golden Whistle) matchfixing scandal, for three games in the 2003–04 season.
-A year later the club was relegated again: originally saved by promoted club F.C.
-Vizela being sanctioned for corruption, the team withdrew from the second division for financial reasons.
+A year later, the club was relegated again: originally saved by promoted club Vizela being sanctioned for corruption, the team withdrew from the second division for financial reasons.

 In January 2013, João Loureiro, pressed by thousands of members of the club to return to the presidency, was elected president once again.
 After a long legal battle, in June 2013, Boavista was entitled the right to come back to the Primeira Liga.
 Also, after a negotiation with the creditors of the club, the €65 million debt was cut in half.
 After a six-year absence, Boavista returned to the Primeira Liga in the 2014–15 season, coached by Petit, a member of the title-winning side of 2001.

-In October 2020, Boavista's members approved of investment from Spanish-Luxembourgish businessman Gérard Lopez, owner of Ligue 1 club Lille OSC.
+In October 2020, Boavista's members approved of investment from Spanish-Luxembourgish businessman Gérard Lopez, owner of Ligue 1 club Lille.
 Petit returned as manager, leading the club to the Taça da Liga semi-finals for the first time in 2021–22.

+After being prohibited from signing players in five transfer windows by FIFA, Boavista signed nine players in one day in February 2025.
+In 2024–25, the team were relegated in last place after a 4–1 loss away to Arouca on the final day, prompting a pitch invasion by some of the 2,000 travelling fans.
+The club were barred from playing in Liga Portugal 2 by the Liga Portuguesa de Futebol Profissional, resulting in relegated team Oliveirense receiving a reprieve.